Legal

 4.2 The Customer accepts these Terms for itself and, where applicable, as agent for the Owner.

-4.4 The Customer must provide all documents and information reasonably required by CODEX Freight, a Subcontractor or an Authority.
+4.4 The Customer must provide all documents and information reasonably required by Codex Freight, a Subcontractor or an Authority.

-4.5 CODEX Freight may rely on information provided by or on behalf of the Customer.
+4.5 Codex Freight may rely on information provided by or on behalf of the Customer.

 5. Instructions